phantauth/phantauth-doc/src/en/api.md

 ### Create a Client Selfie [POST]

-Selfie token létrehozása client adatokból.
-A válasz egy opaqe string token, mely a request-ben küldött client property-ket tartalmazza titkosítot formában.
+To create a selfie token from the client data, you need an opaqe string token, which contains the encoded client properties sent in the request.
-A selfie token a későbbiekben felhasználható mint client id.
-Ilyenkor a client adatait a selfie token hordozza, azaz a client property-jei a token-ből kerülnek kiolvasásra.
+Later, the selfie token can be used as a client ID.
+In this case, the client data is included in the selfie token, that is, the client properties are taken from the token.
-A selfie token segítségével lehetőség saját client objektumok használatára authentikáció során.
+By the use of a selfie token, you can use your own client objects in the authentication process.

 - Request (application/json)